Skip to main content

 Genetics

-A genetic consultation begins by addressing your needs, worries and questions.
-The genetic counselor takes a comprehensive look at your personal and family medical history to determine the likelihood that the cancers in your family are caused by hereditary factors.
-The genetic counselor recommends coping strategies, discusses early detection and methods of prevention, and helps you deal with practical and emotional issues.
-These recommendations are personalized to you and your family.
+A genetic consultation begins by addressing a patient’s needs, worries and questions.
+The genetic counselor takes a comprehensive look at a patient’s personal and family medical history to determine the likelihood that the cancers in one’s family are caused by hereditary factors.
+The genetic counselor discusses early detection and methods of prevention based on one’s genetic risk, and helps patients deal with practical and emotional issues.
+These recommendations are personalized to a patient and their family.

 When to consider genetic screening